 $15-$28/mo

-Disclaimer: These figures are indicative estimates based on publicly available pricing as at March 2026.
-Actual premiums depend on breed, age, location and provider.
-Premiums increase annually as your cat ages.
+Disclaimer: These figures are indicative estimates drawn from publicly available pricing as at April 2026.
+Your actual premium will depend on breed, age, location and provider.
+Premiums generally rise each year as your cat ages.

 Tips for Choosing Cat Insurance